ben-burlingham/saa-c02-cfn-exercises/README.md

 E18 R53 (DEPENDENT ON DOMAIN)
 E19 CFN (DEPENDENT ON DOMAIN)
 E20 KEYNAME PARAMETER KeyName
-E21
-E22 VPN
+E22 DDB
-E23 ATHENA
+E23 ATHENA + ELASTICACHE
-E24 DDB

-Global accelerator
+CFN global accelerator
 Lambda@Edge
 IOPS
 VPC endpoint services
+Elastic beanstalk
+Directory service
+FSx for Lustre
+WAF

 ===================== FINAL BLOG
+Host site in S3 + CF, host site on Amplify
 Use LucidChart diagrams?
 UML?
 rename with numbers but more specific topic names?
 Link "create a FOO" to the foo docs in all readme